Crime in Estonia: Human trafficking

-According to Interpol in 2002, since the fall of the Soviet Union the largest group of prostitutes working in Finland has consisted of trafficked women from Estonia and Russia.
+According to Interpol in 2002, since the fall of the Soviet Union, the largest group of prostitutes working in Finland has consisted of trafficked women from Estonia and Russia.

-The 2012 "Trafficking in Persons Report" issued by the US Trafficking state department repeats the claims of previous years that Estonia is "source, transit, and destination" for adult human trafficking, and that Estonia fails to comply with their minimum standards for eliminating trafficking.
+In 2012, the "Trafficking in Persons Report" issued by the US Trafficking state department repeats the claims of previous years that Estonia is "source, transit, and destination" for adult human trafficking, and that Estonia fails to comply with its minimum standards for eliminating trafficking.
 It now adds that the government "is making significant efforts to do so".
 Trafficking is now treated as a serious matter by the Estonian government, which enacted a law in 2012 criminalizing trafficking in persons with penalties of up to 15 years imprisonment.
-The Estonian government identified 56 victims in 2011; 39 women, 17 men, and no children; 37 were sex trafficking victims, 19 were labor trafficking.
+The Estonian government identified 56 victims in 2011; 39 women, 17 men, and no children; 37 were sex trafficking victims, and 19 were labor trafficking victims.